FlorisE/ClearCompare/README.md

 Generation tool for locating and replacing missing depth data using scanned models (with paint applied to their transparent areas).

+Work supported by the Japan Science and Technology Agency (JST) Moonshot project.

 ## How to use the Docker files

 To use the docker files, navigate to the directory and run `build.sh`.
 Then if the build is successful run `run.sh`.
 The docker container should contain everything you need to start the Intel RealSense camera (e.g. `realsense-viewer`) and generate outputs using the specific depth estimator.